Unidocs1/sphinx_repo_manager/source/getting_started/admin/connect.rst

 Using Admin Console
 ~~~~~~~~~~~~~~~~~~~

-Checking the system health with the AcceleratXR Admin Console is incredibly easy.
+Checking the system health with the Xsolla Backend Admin Console is incredibly easy.
 Simply log in to your cluster and the dashboard page will show
 you the health of all deployed services as well as their currently deployed versions.
 This is the simplest way to check the health of your cluster.

 .. image:: /images/admin/system_health_admin_console.png